dotnet/AspNetCore.Docs/docs/mvc/tutorials/mvc-with-entity-framework.rst

 The ``DbSet`` properties represent collections of entities.
 These will become tables in the SQL database.

 Tip: It’s easy to add the necessary ``using`` directives in Visual Studio.
 With the insertion point on "BookContext", type ``Ctrl+.`` (Ctrl + period).
-This will bring up a list of quick action.
+This will bring up a list of quick actions.
 Select "using ControsoBooks.Models" to add the using directive.

 .. image:: mvc-with-entity-framework/_static/quick-action.png